typsy-dev/documentation/ApiV2.md

 If the initial request has not yet been processed you will receive a [204 No Content](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/204) result.
 Wait a minute and make another request.

 #### Request processed successfully
 Example response where the user create request has been successful.
-The documentation on what do with the requestId is [here](#request-status)
 ```
 {
     "requestId": "a2e553c0-c963-4bdd-87de-1805122740e6",